shokiami/GeoKnowr/README.md

 Once we figured out how to get the most out of our training, we were able to hit a training loss of #, a test loss of #, and training accuracy of #, and a test accuracy of #.

 We are very happy with these results, as going into this project our goal was to beat an average person.
-With the guesses we have seen our model make, we would absolutely destroy the average Jo (average Jo, not our amazing professor Jo).
+With the guesses we have seen our model make, we would absolutely destroy the average Joe (average Joe, not our amazing professor Joe).

 <p align="middle">
   <img src="https://user-images.githubusercontent.com/43970567/206887447-de077199-f887-4577-ba6a-a2ccf88fddb1.png" width="1000"/>